Ghost Fixers

 Ghost Fixers (ゴーストフィクサーズ, Gōsuto Fikusāzu) is a Japanese manga series written and illustrated by Yasuki Tanaka.
-It began serialization on Shueisha's Shōnen Jump+ web service in March 2024, and has been compiled into five tankōbon volumes as of July 2025.
+It began serialization on Shueisha's Shōnen Jump+ web service in March 2024, and has been compiled into seven tankōbon volumes as of March 2026.

 Plot

 The series is set in 2034 in the fictional place of Mikurigaoka New Town.
 Seven years prior, a phenomenon called Fafrotskies resulted in objects falling from the sky, as well as strange supernatural beings dubbed "Ghosts".
 Hifumi Kagome, a middle school boy, investigates and fights the ghosts, along with Moka Kirarazaka, a new arrival to Mikurigaoka New Town.